 Nottingham Forest took the European throne in three years

-Created in 1865, Nottingham Forest occupies a small part of the hearts of football fans thanks to his exploits achieved in late 70.
-And it is that not many teams may have boasted of having spent in just three years of being a team of the bunch of the second division national league to conquer Europe: that if any of the owners of City Ground.
+Created in 1865, the Nottingham Forest occupies a small part of the hearts of football fans thanks to his deeds achieved at the end of the years 70.
+And it is that not many teams may have boasted of having spent in just three years of being a team of the bunch of the second division national league to conquer Europe: That is the case of the owners of the City Ground.

 “The Tricky Trees”, as they are also called the British Isles, They had been characterized as an elevator equipment alternating years in the top flight of English football, la antigua First Division, with years in the Second Division.
 Just, FA Cup straight seasons 1897/98 Y 1958/59 and second place in the league 67 They highlighted in the honors of a team until then considered minor compared to Manchester or Liverpool.

 But nevertheless, the early 70 I would assume the turning point of the Forest.
 Arrival at the club coach Brian Clough in 1975 He made to turn from 180 degrees to the club.
-After two years of settlement in the team, who managed to save the Third Division in season, Nottingham Forest would finally achieve win promotion in 1977 to the top flight of English football.
+After two years of settlement in the team, who managed to save the Third Division in season, the Nottingham Forest was going to finally achieve promotion in 1977 to the top flight of English football.

 With a mixture based on veteran players and young unknown, Forest completed the following season dramatically achieving an amazing double of League and League Cup and getting to stay a total of 42 consecutive games unbeaten.
 Unprecedented success in the history of English football.

 The following season would be better.
-While they could not regain the league title, He is second behind Liverpool, managed to revalidate the League Cup and above all crowned champions of the European Cup by defeating in the final the Swedish Malmo.
+While they could not regain the league title, He is second behind Liverpool, They managed to revalidate the League Cup and above all to proclaim themselves champions of the European Cup by defeating the Swedish Malmoe in the grand final.
 It was the first time a team spent three years up to first division, to achieve the best team on the continent.

 From there, Forest path back to the irregularity highlighting the semifinals of the UEFA obtained 1983 and won the League Cup in 1989.
-Finally, Brian Clough's farewell in 1993, after eighteen years in office coach, He marked the end of what was a glorious and memorable time, reminds his statue outside the stadium.
+Finally, the goodbye of Brian Clough in 1993, after eighteen years in office coach, He marked the end of what was a glorious and memorable time, reminds his statue outside the stadium.